hassanmsthf11/kutub-sittah-jsonl/README.md

 This repository contains the six major books of Hadeeth (Al-Kutub Al-Sittah) in **JSONL (JSON Lines)** format, extracted from the Shamela library.

-This dataset is designed for developers, researchers, and students who need a machine-readable, offline-friendly version of these distinct texts for building Islamic apps, search engines, or AI models.
+This dataset is designed for developers, researchers, and students who need a machine-readable version of these distinct texts for building Islamic apps, search engines, or AI models.

 ## 📂 Datasets Included